 Q. My child is already at Bedstone.
 Can they apply for a scholarship?

-A. Yes, absolutely, provided they are looking for entry into Year 3-6 (Junior 2, 3 and 4) Year 7 (first form), Year 9 (third form) or Year 12 (sixth form).
+A. Yes, absolutely, provided they are looking for entry into Year 3-6 (Junior 2, 3 and 4) Year 7 (first form), Year 9 (third form), Year 10 (fourth form) or Year 12 (sixth form).
 They will go through exactly the same assessment as all the other candidates.
 Please note that they will not be eligible for the Four Counties scholarship as they are already in independent education so the maximum award is 25%.

 Q. Do I have to register to attend the scholarship day?

-A. Yes please - and there is a strict deadline for applications, too.
-For 2014, the deadline is 6th January 2014.
+A. Yes please.
 As you may imagine, there is a great deal to organise: exam papers, interview schedules, sports matches and numbers for catering.
 We cannot accept applicants who simply arrive on the day.
 Just call us on 01547 530961 so we can send you an application form.